 \section{Effect of the terms required by renormalizability}

-Up to this point the discussion concerned the most general (complete) sixth-derivative gravity model.
+Up to this point, the discussion concerned the most general (complete) sixth-derivative gravity model.
 There are various branches, though, that can be analyzed if some of the coefficients in the action~\eqref{mostgeneralaction} are switched off or taken in particular combinations.
 A more detailed consideration of these specific scenarios will be carried out in a separate work~\cite{Praha2}, but here we would like to address the question of the effect of the terms required by renormalizability.
-In fact, while the action~\eqref{mostgeneralaction} emerges in its most general form from quantum corrections to general relativity, it need not contain all those six-derivative structures if~\eqref{mostgeneralaction} is taken to be the action of a super-renormalizable gravity.
+In fact, while the action~\eqref{mostgeneralaction} emerges in its most general form from quantum corrections to general relativity, it need not contain all those six-derivative structures if it is taken to be the action of a superrenormalizable gravity.

 From the point of view of renormalizability, a sixth-derivative gravity model must have sixth-order derivatives in its spin-2 and spin-0 sectors.
-In terms of the action~\eqref{mostgeneralaction}, this corresponds to the requirements $\ga_1 \neq 0$ and $3 \ga_1 + \ga_2 \neq 0$.
+In terms of the action~\eqref{mostgeneralaction}, this corresponds to the requirements $\ga_2 \neq 0$ and $3 \ga_1 + \ga_2 \neq 0$.
 Also, since the counterterms can have up to four metric derivatives~\cite{AsoreyLopezShapiro}, for multiplicative renormalizability we must have $\al,\be_1,\be_2\neq 0$, and a cosmological constant.
-We omit the latter, for our interest is on the higher derivative's effects.
-Therefore, the first five terms in Eq.~\eqref{mostgeneralaction} with the restrictions mentioned above suffice to yield a super-renormalizable model; omitting or including cubic-curvature structures will not affect the renormalizability.
+We omit the latter, for our interest is in the higher derivative's effects.
+Therefore, the terms in the first line of Eq.~\eqref{mostgeneralaction} with the restrictions mentioned above suffice to yield a superrenormalizable model; omitting or including cubic-curvature structures will not affect the renormalizability.

-In this spirit, super-renormalizable models can be formulated in terms of other structures quadratic in curvature and with two covariant derivatives, such as $R_{\mu\nu\al\be} \Box R^{\mu\nu\al\be}$ and $C_{\mu\nu\al\be} \Box C^{\mu\nu\al\be}$, because they also yield sixth-order derivatives of the metric.
-Although they only differ from combinations of $R\Box R$ and $R_{\mu\nu} \Box R^{\mu\nu}$ by cubic and boundary terms, such models are not equivalent if the action does not contain \emph{all} the terms present in~\eqref{mostgeneralaction}.
+In this spirit, superrenormalizable models can be formulated in terms of other structures quadratic in curvature and with two covariant derivatives, such as $R_{\mu\nu\al\be} \Box R^{\mu\nu\al\be}$ or $C_{\mu\nu\al\be} \Box C^{\mu\nu\al\be}$, because they also yield sixth-order derivatives of the metric.
+Although they only differ from combinations of $R\Box R$ and $R_{\mu\nu} \Box R^{\mu\nu}$ by cubic and boundary terms, such models are not equivalent if the action does not contain all the terms present in~\eqref{mostgeneralaction}.